 - Multi-year support enables us to commit to long term research projects and ensure that the output of our research brings positive benefits for the type 1 community in the shortest possible time

-Impact of Syncona’s Support in the past 12 months:
+Impact of Syncona’s Support

 - The Right Hon Theresa May MP, became a JDRF ambassador to champion our Connect Immune Research Initiative.
 By funding research to look at the common mechanisms of autoimmunity and immune mediated inflammation, we have the potential to transform the lives of the 4 million people in the UK living with an autoimmune condition.